gelbling/HLTV.org-Scraper/README.md

 # HLTV.org-Scraper

 (work in progress, but already gets the job done)

-This library created by @gelbling scrapes all matches, maps and statistics data of the professional CS:GO gaming website htlv.org
+This library created by @gelbling scrapes all matches, maps and statistics data of the professional CS:GO website htlv.org

--> I've used this tool to gather all professional CS:GO match data since 2019 (can scrape any date range)
+--> Used this tool to gather all professional CS:GO match data since 2019 (can scrape any date range)\
----> 3,000+ matches
+--> 3,000+ matches
----> 750,000+ indivual data points
+--> 750,000+ indivual data points

 Built with Python3.8 and the Scrapy framework (https://github.com/scrapy/scrapy)